zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

-This indicates that gateways attempting to interconnect to this class of devices has to make sure that only one media stream of each type gets delivered to the endpoint if it's expecting only one, and that the multiplexing format is what the device expects.
+This indicates that gateways attempting to interconnect to this class of devices has to make sure that only one media stream of each type gets delivered to the endpoint if it\'s expecting only one, and that the multiplexing format is what the device expects.
 It is highly unlikely that RTP translator-based interworking can be made to function successfully in such a context.